The Watson Genna et al 2021 study of the biomechanics of infant suck in breastfeeding has serious limitations

 There are multiple methodological weaknesses in Genna et al's 2021 study

-Cathy Watson Genna et al’s 2021 study, published with David Elad’s team, is often used now in discussions of the biomechanics of infant suck and swallow.
-But there are multiple methodological weaknesses in this single study, and it really doesn't tell us anything new.
+Cathy Watson Genna et al’s 2021 study, published with David Elad’s team, is now often used in discussions of the biomechanics of infant suck and swallow.
+But there are multiple methodological weaknesses in this single study; nor does it tell us anything new.

-Genna et al 2021 shows confusion about the posterior tongue and doesn't consider multiple confounding factors
+Genna et al 2021 lacks clarity about the posterior tongue and doesn't consider multiple confounding factors

 An MRI study (Mills et al 2020) of 8 shows that most successfully breastfeeding infants don’t flange or evert their lips against the breast, yet Genna et al attribute changes in the posterior tongue movements to the labial frenotomy, to which the improved capacity to latch is also attributed.
-But there are multiple studies demonstrating that labial frenotomy doesn't improve breastfeeding outcomes, and there is no place for labial frenotomy in the management of breastfeeding problems.
-The whole issue of fit and hold and its impact on tongue shape and movement is not considered by Cathy Watson Genna and her team in this study.
+There are multiple other studies demonstrating that labial frenotomy doesn't improve breastfeeding outcomes.
+There is no place for labial frenotomy in the management of breastfeeding problems.
+Fit and hold and its impact on tongue shape and movement remains an omitted variable bias in this Watson Genna et al 2021 in this study.
 Any change in the posterior tongue movement noted by this team post-labial-frenotomy is likely to have other explanations, which are not considered.

 For a detailed explanation of the biomechanics of infant suck and swallow please read the open access research paper here or watch the animation here.

-I’d like to note that according to the notations on this team's publication, there was an eight day turnaround from submission of this study to its publication.
-This details needs to be noted, as an extraordinary and significant element of this study's publication.
+According to the notations on this team's publication, there was an eight day turnaround from submission of this study to its publication.
 Unless there is a mistake in the publication of dates, such rapid turnaround is extremely unusual, and raises serious questions about rigor of - or the existence of any meaningful - peer review.
 As a matter of course, researchers wait months for their manuscript to

 The time that is invested in peer review, and responses which are approved by the reviewers, is a vital part of establishing the credibility of any research publication.